Pumpkin Soap Recipe with Real Pumpkin Puree for Fall Skin Care

 How to Make Pumpkin Soap:

-To create this homemade pumpkin soap recipe you’ll need to follow my basic cold process soapmaking instructions.
+To create this homemade pumpkin soap recipe you’ll need to follow my basic cold process soapmaking instructions to learn how to make soap from scratch.
 This recipe will fit inside one of my DIY wooden loaf soap molds and will yield approximately 10-12 bars of homemade pumpkin soap depending on how they are cut.

 Here is how to make pumpkin soap using the cold process soapmaking method: